Zizzamia/perfume.js/README.md

 ## Start measuring

 #### First Contentful Paint (FCP)
-These metric mark the point, immediately after navigation, when the browser renders pixels to the screen.
+This metric mark the point, immediately after navigation, when the browser renders pixels to the screen.
 This is important to the user because it answers the question: is it happening?

-**FP** marks the point when the browser renders the first bit of content from the DOM, which may be text, an image, SVG, or even a <canvas> element.
+**FCP** marks the point when the browser renders the first bit of content from the DOM, which may be text, an image, SVG, or even a <canvas> element.

 ```javascript
 const perfume = new Perfume();